tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 <img src="../media/vectors/wtd_doc_navigation_modularity.svg"  class="vectorStyle"/>

-<div class="bs-callout bs-callout-primary"><b>Modularity:</b> "A method of managing system complexity that involves dividing large systems into multiple, smaller self-contained systems." &mdash; [Universal Principles of Design](https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079)</div>
+<div class="bs-callout bs-callout-primary"><b>Modularity:</b> "A method of managing system complexity that involves dividing large systems into multiple, smaller self-contained systems." &mdash; <a href='https://www.amazon.com/Universal-Principles-Design-William-Lidwell/dp/1592530079'>Universal Principles of Design</a></div>

 Applying modularity to documentation means breaking up content into independent topics that can be viewed, understood, and updated independent of the whole.
 A topic or chunk should not be so interconnected with the whole that it cannot stand on its own.